Cagataygultekin/danish-business-register/README.md

 # Danish Business Register Microservice

 A FastAPI-based microservice for retrieving and processing company data from the [Danish Business Register (CVR)](https://datacvr.virk.dk).
-This project was developed at the Technical University of Munich as part of an interdisciplinary development project.
+This project was developed at Legalian GmbH as part of a practical software engineering internship.
 It demonstrates scalable API design, data transformation, and automation for business and research use cases.

 ## Features
 1. REST API endpoints built with **FastAPI**